In this series, I dig a little deeper into the meaning of psychology-related terms. This week’s term is borderline

 The estimated prevalence is about 2-6% in the general population.
 When you look at psychiatric inpatients, about 20% have BPD.
 It’s more common in females (about 75% of people with BPD are female), although it’s hard to say how much of that is bias in diagnosing.

 It’s common for people with BPD to have a history of childhood abuse or neglect, but that’s not always the case.
 There’s also a heritable component, with a five-fold risk increase when a first-degree relative has the disorder.
 DBT founder Marsha Linehan has proposed a biosocial model in which BPD arises from interactions between innate vulnerability and environmental factors.

-Medications can play a role in managing some of the symptoms (I’ve done a post on meds for BPD here), but therapy is the primary form of treatment.
+Medications can play a role in managing some of the symptoms, but therapy is the primary form of treatment.
 Options include:

 - Dialectical behaviour therapy (DBT)

-- systems training for emotional predictibility and problem-solving (STEPPS), a CBT-based therapy
+- Systems training for emotional predictability and problem-solving (STEPPS), a CBT-based therapy

 - Mentalization-based treatment (MBT)

 Being therapeutically effective with BPD takes a skill set that a lot of people who aren’t specially trained just don’t have, but I think that instead of taking responsibility for their own lack of skills, mental health professionals too often end up blaming the patient.
 I’ve found that people with BPD are often very perceptive, and when they’re faced with BS from a health care provider, they can be adept at poking at exactly the spot where that provider feels vulnerable.
 That stirs up all kinds of countertransference on the clinician’s part, and everything falls apart.

-I suspect there would be less stigma if there was more available, accessible, effective treatment.
+I suspect there would be less stigma if there was more available, accessible, and effective treatment.
 The world of mental health care really needs to do better.